Spyderco Southard Flipper Review

 If you have been following the production knife scene the past couple years, then you know that titanium framelock flippers have gotten extremely hot.
 This has a lot to do with custom and mid-tech makers that often set the trends, which eventually trickle down into production knives.
 Larger companies have finally taken notice, and now they want their piece of the framelock flipper pie.

-In this case we have Spyderco’s addition to the framelock flipper arms race: the Brad Southard Folder.
-They decided to damn the titanium torpedoes in a high-end collaboration with acclaimed custom knife maker Brad Southard.
+In this case we have Spyderco’s addition to the framelock flipper arms race: the Spyderco Southard Flipper.
+They decided to damn the titanium torpedoes and embark on a high-end collaboration with acclaimed custom knife maker Brad Southard.
 Known for his practical and well engineered designs, Brad has slowly carved a name for himself since he started making knives full time in 2009.
 Brad subscribes to the ideology that form should follow function, and he ultimately believes that good design is a marriage of aesthetics and performance.
 Technology also plays a key role in his knives, and this collaboration with Spyderco is a veritable cornucopia of the latest and greatest.
 Unfortunately for the consumer the price tag reflects this as well, with the knife arriving with a whopping $399.95 MSRP.

 Does the fabled Southard Flipper deliver enough bang for the buck to make it worth adding to your collection?
 How does it stack up to something like the ZT 0560?
 Lets find out…